AlexandraFaria/HabitTracker/README.md

 del .\test.db
 ``````
 7. Then comment out the two fixture notes @pytest.mark.skip in the test_habit.py file.
 This permits the last two methods
-to run and delete all the data in the test.db file.
+to run and deletes all data in the test.db file.